okpalaChidiebere/mastering-docker/debug-me/README.md

 A Docker Container is an ephemeral running instance of a Docker Image.
 Ephemeral is a software property where an application is expected to be short-lived; therefore a running container is expected to be killed at some point.

-## Handy docker commands to debu g a container
+## Handy docker commands to debug a container

 - `docker --version` to confirm that we have docker installed in our machine
 - `docker build -t <ANY_UNIQUE_IMAGE_NAME> .` creates a docker image using the Dockerfile